Wandati/Django-React-Todo-App/README.md

 - This project was created as part of a learning experience for Django and React development.
 - Inspired by various to-do applications and tutorials available online.

-Feel free to customize this README according to the specifics of your Django-React To-Do app.